 Councillor, Greater Shepparton City Council

 Shelley moved to Shepparton over 30 years ago and is honoured to have been elected as a Councillor of Greater Shepparton.
-Shelley a Diploma of Business and a background in successfully running a small farming enterprise and her own fashion business.
-Shelley has also worked in local government and has a very good knowledge of processes and procedures.
+Shelley has a Diploma of Business and a background in successfully running a small farming enterprise and her own fashion business in Shepparton.
+Shelley has also worked in local government and has a very good knowledge of processes and procedures undertaken in this area.

 Director Sustainable Development, Greater Shepparton City Council